dupergg/fortune-teller-project/README.md

 If you are using another IDE, I suggest reading over the tutorial above to set up the project.

+## External Libraries

+For this project, we are using a translation library name "Jep" to translate our python chat bot so the Java program can use it.

 ## Folder Structure

 The workspace contains two folders by default, where: